6 Simple Steps to Perform Adho Mukha Svanasana

 Preparatory Poses: Warm up with Uttanasana (Forward Bend Pose) or Phalakasana (Plank Pose).

-Steps to Perform Adho Mukha Svanasana:
+Steps of Adho Mukha Svanasana:

 - Start in Table-Top Position: Balance your body on your knees and wrists, creating a stable base.